0xBooper/dotfiles/README.md

 Some things that are required to be installed for my dotfiles to work:

 - bash shell ( of course )
+- zsh
 - awesome WM
 - neovim
 - pfetch

+### Credits
+The [wallpapers](https://github.com/0xBooper/dotfiles/tree/main/Wallpapers) are taken from [Makccr's](https://www.youtube.com/channel/UCWh6YtclgTAzReTASc4uSKw) Wallpapers repo.
+I use em, since it is a really great collection of wallpapers to use.